skijit/notes/programming/dotnet/csharp/c-sharp-6.md

     ```

 - **Expression Body**
-    - You can do this with properties (this example), indexers, operators, etc.
+    - You can use lambda syntax (aka expression syntax) with get-only properties (this example), methods, indexers, operators, etc.

     ```(C#)
     public string FullName() => FirstName + " " + LastName;
     ```